seanfisk/combootcha/README.md

 At my core, I am a programmer, and I like everything just so.
 Instead of using prescriptive tools like Chef and Waf, I think it will be simpler to have a program that does everything that is necessary in *exactly* the way I want it, and nothing more.

 This also removes the decision of where to put customizations.
 The emacs repo was fairly obvious, but the distinction between personal-chef-repo and dotfiles grew increasingly unclear.

+A program will be built for each environment.
+Currently planned:

+- Work laptop
+- vROps boxes (mostly just to have a second environment, which forces me to consider it)